 Whilst Shinty is similar to field hockey, the games have several important differences.
 In shinty you may play the ball in the air and you are allowed to use both sides of the stick.
 The stick is also used to block and to tackle.
 The game has a physical element and players can tackle by shoulder-to-shoulder contact.
 The combination of a hard ball travelling quickly, flying sticks and physical contact make this a game for the brave.

 A little further north will take you to Dingwall which is the home of local rivals Ross County.
-At the time of writing both sides feature in the Scottish Premier League so there are regular derby matches to be enjoyed.

 There are various running events held in and around Inverness each year with the biggest event being the Loch Ness Marathon and festival of Running held in late September each year.

 - September, Loch Ness Beast Race

 - September – Loch Ness Marathon & Festival of Running

 Whilst the stronghold of Scottish rugby is further south in Edinburgh, Glasgow and the Borders, there is still strong competition in the Highlands.
 The main team in Inverness is Highland RFC who play in the BT National League – Division 3 (having been promoted from the Caledonia League Division 1).
 The season runs from late August through to April.